Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Implementation

 \subsection{LabelTensors}

-In general, arbitrary arithmetic garbled circuits are not particularly well-suited for the evaluation on CUDA-enabled GPUs, as they do not fit nicely into the concept of single-instruction-multiple-thread (SIMT).
-Furthermore, parallel evaluation of heterogeneous gates will cause warp convergence, i.e., a serialization of threads.
-The arithmetic BMR circuits handled by \schemename{} are neither strictly hierarchical nor uniform due to their global circuit wires and the modulus-based adaptive label length.
-This makes memory coalescing difficult since labels of gates that can be executed in parallel are not necessarily consecutively arranged in the global memory of the GPU.
+In general, arbitrary arithmetic GCs are not particularly well-suited for the evaluation on CUDA-enabled GPUs, as they do not fit nicely into the concept of single-instruction-multiple-thread (SIMT).
+In CUDA threads are grouped into grids of blocks and blocks are executed in warps of 32 threads on the streaming multiprocessors of the GPU.
+As all threads of a warp share the same program counter, the parallel evaluation of heterogeneous gates, meaning the execution of threads with diverging control flows, will cause warp convergence, i.e. a serialization of those threads.
+Furthermore, the arithmetic GCs handled by \schemename{} are neither strictly hierarchical nor uniform due to their global circuit wires and the modulus-based adaptive label length.
+To contribute enough entropy to the fixed-key AES permutation after packing, the labels with smaller modulus are longer (have more components) as the labels with larger modulus \cite{DBLP:conf/ccs/BallMR16}.
+This makes memory coalescing difficult, since labels of gates that can be executed in parallel are not necessarily consecutively arranged in the global memory of the GPU.

 Nevertheless, CNNs typically have quite large homogeneous layers consisting of many similar operations, which allows for optimizations with regard to a GPU evaluation.
 We introduce the notion of \emph{LabelTensors} to handle the labels in arithmetic GCs for CNNs efficiently.
 LabelTensors in \schemename{} are the counterpart of conventional tensors heavily used in machine learning frameworks like PyTorch or TensorFlow.
-The basic idea behind LabelTensors is to add an additional dimension to a conventional tensor to explicitly model the GC labels.
-Now, LabelTensors will structure their values so that all labels of the same length lie consecutively in memory, allowing for high-speed access.
-All garbled CNN-operations and utility functionalities of our implementation, such as label en-/decryption and label de-/compression for CPU and GPU are based on these LabelTensors.
-This optimization concept completely removes the need for expensive gate scheduling.
-As opposed to the implementation of \gnn{} (called fancy-garbling) \cite{DBLP:journals/iacr/BallCMRS19}, which generates a large overhead due to gate scheduling with only eight threads, LabelTensors enable \schemename{} to efficiently leverage thousands of cores on modern hardware accelerators like GPUs.
-In some sense, our LabelTensor approach can be seen as an extension to the JustGarble approach~\cite{DBLP:conf/sp/BellareHKR13}, which implements binary garbled circuits with only memory blocks and indices and thus eliminates the need for expensive gate objects.
-To prevent warp convergence, we use one LabelTensor per modulus of the CRT-Base and perform the operations on them in independent CUDA streams.
-The performance gain from the LabelTensor architecture was evaluated with several microbenchmarks, which will be presented in the next chapter.
+The basic idea behind LabelTensors is to add another dimension to a conventional tensor to explicitly model the arithmetic GC labels.
+LabelTensors structure their values such that all labels of the same length lie along the tensor-width, -height and number of input-channels, consecutively in memory.
+Since all components of a label now lie consecutively in memory optimized CUDA kernels can coalesce memory accesses in warp granularity.